Risks of Mixing Heroin With Other Addictive SubstancesYou are here:

-Researchers have found that nearly everyone who uses heroin uses at least one other dangerous substance.
+Researchers have found that nearly everyone with heroin addiction uses at least one other dangerous substance.
 For that reason, most heroin overdoses are the result of mixing heroin with other drugs, especially sedatives.

 At Design for Change Recovery, our goal is to save lives by helping people get the heroin addiction treatment they need.
 To that end, we share this information about the dangers of mixing heroin with other drugs.
 Hopefully, it will lead someone to seek professional help as soon as possible.
 To anyone struggling with heroin abuse or addiction, we urge you to reach out to us as soon as possible.
 We can help.